Tencent/phxpaxos/README.md

 | sample/phxkv       | Executable program           | libphxpaxos.a,libphxpaxos_plugin.a | grpc             |
 | src/ut             | Unit tests             | None                                 | gtest,gmock      |

 We only need 2 third party libs: Protobuf and Leveldb while compiling PhxPaxos library(target is libphxpaoxs.a).But we need GLOG and GRPC while compiling other directories.
 All these third party libs should be prepared and palced in our `third_party` directory before PhxPaxos compilation.
-You can `git clone` them by adding `--recursive-submodules` on just download and link them.
+You can `git clone` them by adding `--recurse-submodules` on just download and link them.

 ### Compilation Enviroment
  * Linux